6. Prevention of Cruelty to Animals Act, 1960: A Complete Guide to Animal Welfare in India

 IAECInstitutional Animals Ethics Committee (8 members)

-CPCSEACommittee for Control & Supervision of Experiments on Animals (est. 1964, revived 1998)
+CPCSEACommittee for Control and Supervision of Experiments on Animals (est. 1964, revived 1998)

 Limitation Period3 months (no prosecution beyond this period)